📝Contents |

 To open the downloaded project , you have two options: either double-click the project_name.PrjPCB file or open it directly in Altium Designer.
 If you choose the first method, proceed to How to Sync between Schematic and Layout section.

-filesThe files you have downloaded are compressed into a zip file format.
+The files you have downloaded are compressed into a zip file format.
 Please make sure to extract (unzip) them before attempting to open them.
 After extracting the files, you will gain access to the desired project files.

-1. Open Altium Designer
+1. Open Project in Altium Designer

 Open the Altium Designer's home page.
 Click File from main menu and then click Open Project.

-Open new project in Altium Designer
+Altium Designer: Open new project

 An Open project window will appear.
 In the LOCATIONS section on the left, select your Workspace.
 The central area will display all projects within that Workspace.
 Choose the project you wish to work on, then click Open in the lower-right corner.